Secretar-IA/aiokafka_service_secretaria/README.md

-# aiokafka_manager_service
+# aiokafka_service_secretaria
-aiokafka manager service for kafka producer/consumer connections using aiokafka and asyncio
+aiokafka manager service for SecretarIA for kafka producer/consumer connections using aiokafka and asyncio